drewm27/speakerrankings/boombox-size-pages/Harman+Kardon+Go+++Play+2.md

 layout: page
 title: Harman Kardon Go + Play 2 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
+share-description: "The Harman Kardon Go + Play 2 ranks #16 out of 70 total Boombox Size Portable Bluetooth Speakers.
+Find all the specifications and reviews in one place
 ---

 The Harman Kardon Go + Play 2 ranks #16 out of 70 total [Boombox Size Portable Bluetooth Speakers](/boombox-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.